octo-technology/OpenTezos/docs/baking/baking_explained.md

 #### Random seed

-Since Tezos runs a deterministic protocol, there is no real randomness.
-More specifically, there is no randomness in the snapshot selection and baking/endorsement slots attribution, i.e., we know the result before the operation occurs (unlike in _PoW_ where you can only estimate it).
+There is randomness in the snapshot selection and baking/endorsement slots attribution.
+The point is that we know the result before the operation occurs (not like in POW where you can only estimate it).

 The seed is created by requesting a secret number (nonce) from all roll owners.
 All secret numbers are gathered and used to create a hash that will be used as the random seed.
 Since the last owner to reveal his secret already knows the other numbers, a 2-phase process called "Commit & Reveal" is necessary.